-Pro-inflammatory lymphocytes are key cells in the immune system that are specialized in combating bacterial, viral, and fungal infections.
-While critical to immunity, their dysregulated function has been implicated in autoimmune diseases such as multiple sclerosis, rheumatoid arthritis, and inflammatory bowel disease.
+Pro-inflammatory lymphocytes are key cells in the immune system that specialize in combating bacterial, viral and fungal infections.
+While critical to immunity, their dysregulated function has been implicated in autoimmune diseases such as multiple sclerosis, rheumatoid arthritis and inflammatory bowel disease.
 Understanding the gene regulatory networks that distinguish healthy versus pathogenic immune responses will inform novel approaches for therapeutic interventions in disease.
-To this end, we integrate global regulatory information from genetic mouse models and primary human samples to identify and characterize the regulators that govern the development, plasticity, and pathogenicity of inflammatory immune responses.
+We integrate global regulatory information from genetic mouse models and primary human samples to identify and characterize the regulators that govern the development, plasticity and pathogenicity of inflammatory immune responses.

 Regulation of functional plasticity in inflammation